bcarterterp/Flap/README.md

 Alternatively, you can also send a notification to a specific device using Firebase's 'test notification' feature.
 For this method, follow steps 1-3 then go to settings in the app and copy the firebase token id.
 Then, when creating the notification, click the 'send a test message' button, and enter the copied Firebase token as the registration token.
 This method is quicker in some cases (notification is always instant, whereas traditional can take up to 3 minutes).

+NOTE: When/if adding a new build variant, you must update the firebase project with the new build variant for Android.
+Instructions can be found [here](https://firebase.blog/posts/2016/08/organizing-your-firebase-enabled-android-app-builds)

 ## Philosophy

 - Code is organic, and changes frequently, so as a team we should be aligned on how it grows, and is maintained.
 The base architecture should be built keeping [SOLID](https://www.digitalocean.com/community/conceptual-articles/s-o-l-i-d-the-first-five-principles-of-object-oriented-design) in mind.
 Allowing for flexibility when needed, but also dependable.
 It should be easy for newer people to ramp up, because no one likes to spend a month just to start contributing.
 Everyone has ownership of the codebase.
 Take a look [here](https://www.tatvasoft.com/outsourcing/2022/05/software-development-principles.html) for more direction!